- Paintings for Sale

 As well as writing an introductory account of ‘Capability’ Brown’s career and something on each of the houses chosen, I have contributed a personal insight to my approach as a painter when working on this book.
 My 80 or so paintings, which include both oils and watercolours, range widely across the seasons, capturing the essential character of Brown’s achievement in the full glory of its late maturity.
 So often when I work towards a major exhibition I feel empty when my friends, the pictures, are disbursed but this time at least I will have a memorial to two of the most fascinating years accumulating this collection of pictures for this book.
 I hope that perhaps that others can share with me some of the joy of its creation.

-A Brush with Brown is being published by the Dovecote Press in April 2016.
-The final book will be large format landscape (268 x 235 mms), 144 pages, casebound and jacketed, Illustrated throughout in full colour & designed by Humphrey Stone.
+A Brush with Brown was first published by the Dovecote Press in April 2016.
+The book price is £30, printed in large format landscape (268 x 235 mm), 144 pages, casebound and jacketed, Illustrated throughout in full colour & designed by Humphrey Stone.
 Copies specially signed by Tim Scott Bolton will be available to subscribers at that price, inclusive of all post and packing (except overseas when please add £15, Europe £10).